snowplow/snowplow/3-enrich/scala-common-enrich/README.md

 Scala Common Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.

 Scala Common Enrich is designed to be used within a "host" enrichment process.
-The currently supported host enrichment process is our [Hadoop Enrich][hadoop-enrich] process; however we are also working on a new [Amazon Kinesis][kinesis]-based enrichment process.
+The currently supported host enrichment process is our [Spark Enrich][spark-enrich] process as well as our legacy Hadoop Enrich process; however we are also working on a new [Amazon Kinesis][kinesis]-based enrichment process.

 ## Find out more